Genesys Cloud CX 2, Genesys Cloud CX 2 Digital, Genesys Cloud CX 3, or Genesys Cloud CX 3 Digital license

 Any addresses you add to the Reply To and BCC Recipients carry over with the address that you specify in the From Email Address box.

 The address you add to the Reply to address box overrides the "Reply to" address the customer sees when replying to the original email.

 An agent cannot see or remove the email addresses you add to BCC Recipients.

 An agent can send an email up to 50 recipients.
-The system considers the number of email addresses you add to BCC Recipients in that maximum number.
+The system considers the number of email addresses that you add to BCC Recipients in that maximum number.

-When routing interactions to a queue, the priority value, set in Architect, is added to the duration of time an interaction has been waiting in queue (in minutes).
-The total of the priority and the duration in queue is the interaction score.
+When routing interactions to a queue, the priority value, set in Architect, is added to the duration of time an interaction has been waiting in the queue (in minutes).
+The total of the priority and the duration in the queue is the interaction score.
 Genesys ACD distributes interactions based on the highest score.
 For example, an email waiting for 4 minutes with a 20 priority has a score of 24.
 That call routes before a call waiting 6 minutes with a 10 priority.

 Add email addresses to the domain

 To add email addresses to the domain, follow these steps: